ameeracadam/Masterclass/task6_building_models&apis/Task6.md

     `python [FILE_NAME].py --text "Hello World!"`
 -   The output will be **!dlroW olleH**

-### Package the function into a Flask app that accepts user-imput characters
+### Package the function into a Flask app that accepts user-input characters
 ####    Create a HTML template for the app
 -   In the same directory, create a new folder named **templates** and `cd` into the folder
 -   Create a new HTML file and open in a code editor